JulianNicholls/Raspberry-Pi-Misc/README.md

 ### led_ui

-Display 6 buttons that turn LEDs on and off.
+Display 3 buttons that turn LEDs on and off.
 Because the traffic light LEDs were still connected, I chose to use those.
+The buttons now show the state of the LEDs.

 ## scratch